PatternsTechGit/PT_CustomValidation_with_Debounce/README.md

 ```

  ### **Step 3: Create a Controller**
  Create a new API controller in our startup project and name it `AccountController`.
-Als, create its constructor in which we will inject ***IAccountService***.
+Also, create its constructor in which we will inject ***IAccountService***.
 Now, create a method `AccountNumberExists(string accountNumber)` which will call the service method to check whether the account number exists or not and return the response as an ***OkObjectResult***.
 The code is given below

  ```cs
     [Route("api/[controller]")]